sam2829/project-4-royal-sam/README.md

 **GitHub**

-This project was developed by using a specialized code institute template which is set up to run in codeanywhere.
+This project was developed by using a specialized code institute template which is set up to run in Codeanywhere.

-* Once loaded the template provided by code institute, in the top right of the file click on the green drop down menu labelled "code".
+* Once loaded the template provided by code institute, in the top right of the file click on the green drop-down menu labelled "code".
 * Then select HTTPS.
-* Next copy the url given to you.
+* Next copy the URL given to you.
-* Next I loaded up the codeanywhere and clicked on "new workspace" at the top of the page.
+* Next, I loaded up the Codeanywhere and clicked on "new workspace" at the top of the page.
-* In the repository url, paste in the url copied from the github account.
+* In the repository URL, paste in the URL copied from the GitHub account.
 * Next click on create and the bottom right of the page.

 **Version Control**

-For version control the following tteps were made:
+For version control the following steps were made:

-* If any changes were made to my codeanywhere project.
+* If any changes were made to my Codeanywhere project.
 * First files were made ready for commit with command - git add filename or git add . to add all files.
-* To commit the changes using the following command - git commit -m "This is my commit" Note the brief description at the end of the command to make you aware of what changes have occured.
+* To commit the changes using the following command - git commit -m "This is my commit" Note the brief description at the end of the command to make you aware of what changes have occurred.
-* To then move the changes to GitHub use the following command - git push
+* To then move the changes to GitHub, use the following command - git push

 **Deployment to Heroku**